Introduction

 Luxury was evident in some ancient cultures, such as in ancient Egypt.

-There was some degree of disapproval of luxury from early times, such as ancient Rome and Greece, yet most people at the time still aspired to elevate their standard of living
+There was significant disapproval of luxury from early times, such as ancient Rome and Greece, yet most people at the time still aspired to elevate their standard of living, with people then, as now, acting, in many areas of their life, in the opposite way to what they say they believe.

 It should be mentioned that some of the things which are now easily accessible by most people in the developed world, were considered luxuries only a generation ago, so the concept is very much an evolving one, and more comparative than absolute.